Information Today, Inc. Corporate Site KMWorld CRM Media Streaming Media Faulkner Speech Technology DBTA/Unisphere

 My hope is that Securus will follow the lead of Nucleos, Orijin, and even ViaPath to partner with libraries so that library e-resources are available to incarcerated people for free.
 Persistence is the only thing that will allow us to make our amazing resources available to incarcerated people, who truly need them.
 The advocacy that has been so successful on specific topics (such as bringing down high prices) has also forced these companies to soften their image and adapt some language of rehabilitation and even, sometimes, restorative justice.
 With the recent reinstatement of Federal Pell Grants to incarcerated students, educational programs are increasingly accessible on tablets, and library resources can be appealing to administrators and politicians in much the same way.

 We recognize that providing library resources on tablets is not the next, first, or best step for all libraries working with jails and prisons.
 But libraries can be a presence inside carceral facilities in many ways other than tablets, and library staff already work every day to support people who have returned to the community after incarceration.
-Carceral facilities are in every community, and incarcerated people are cut off from information even in facilities with libraries, even in facilities where there are educational programs, even when family and friends visit regularly—and those circumstances are true for most incarcerated people.
+Carceral facilities are in every community, and incarcerated people are cut off from information even in facilities with libraries, even in facilities where there are educational programs, even when family and friends visit regularly—and those circumstances are not true for most incarcerated people.
 My department at SFPL has received generous funding from the Mellon Foundation to increase information access for people inside.
 Part of our work is to develop stronger networks of librarians doing this work or who are interested in providing services to incarcerated people.
 We have created virtual drop-in meetings that take place every other month, a series of online trainings that each cover a particular aspect of providing services to incarcerated people, and a regular newsletter of our grant activities and related news.
 We would love to share our resources and connections with any of you who are interested and to support you in developing programs like these or any other programs for people inside or who are in re-entry.

 For additional information, visit PEN America’s webpage for 2024 Prison Banned Books Week (Sept.
 15–21), which focused on tablets in prisons and called on tablet companies to make public library resources available, for free, on prison tablets (prisonbannedbooksweek.org).